-Subject to the criteria outlined below, all employees eligible for membership in the Association shall be eligible to access the Fund.
+Subject to the available Fund amounts and criteria outlined below, all employees eligible for membership in the Association shall be eligible to access the Fund.
+The maximum yearly benefit for a Full-time Member is \$5,000 and for a Part-time Member is \$1000, pro-rated based on months employed during the claim period.